 In 2003, Kelley began coaching artists & entrepreneurs, of all sizes, shapes and styles.
 In addition, she worked as a volunteer peer counselor at Identity House, where she worked at the LGBTQ Center, co-facilitated women’s support groups, and did short term one on one counseling.
 After 8 years of coaching and 15 years in Film/TV, Kelley switched gears in her late 40’s, went back to school.

 Now at age 54, Kelley happily embarks on her new psychological journey as a psychotherapist.
-In addition to her work with individuals and couples, she runs workshops and groups blending improv comedy exercises, creativity, and action methods with group therapy, theory and process.
+In addition to her work with individuals, she bravely specializes in Couples Counseling and runs workshops and groups blending improv comedy exercises, creativity, and action methods with group therapy, theory and process.

 Kelley separates herself from the current pack of Therapists and Coaches by using her creative skills, talents and counseling training with her cracker-jack sense of humor.
 As an artist and a therapist, she has a warm, nonjudgemental style, she understands the sturm and drang of financial stress, and offers her services at a very reasonable rate.